Data Use Agreements

 A Data Use Agreement (DUA) is a legal agreement that governs the sharing of data between Georgetown University and external entities.
 DUAs are essential for protecting data confidentiality, ensuring ethical research conduct, and complying with applicable legal, funding, and institutional requirements.

-To request a DUA, the PI and/or a project team member, must initiate and submit their request through the DUA module in GU-Pass.
+To request a DUA, the PI and/or a project team member, must initiate and submit their request through the DUA module in GU-PASS.
 The DUA Intake Form is submitted within the module, along with any supporting documents (e.g., draft agreement from external entity for incoming data, data description, IRB info).
-Guidance on how to submit a request for a DUA in the DUA module in GU-Pass can be found here.
+Guidance on how to submit a request for a DUA in the DUA module in GU-PASS can be found here.

 If you have any questions about the DUA process or issues accessing the DUA module, please contact the Joint Office of Research Administration (JORA) at JORA@georgetown.edu and/or Robyn Sutton, Senior Pre-Award Grant Administrator for DUAs at robyn.sutton@georgetown.edu.